Japan’s Working Holiday Visa for Australians

 If you arrive at Narita, Haneda (Tokyo), Kansai (Osaka) or Nagoya (Chubu) international airports, you can collect your residence card on arrival at the airport.

-After finding a place to live, you’ll need to visit the municipal office in your place of residence within 14 days and notify the Ministry of Justice.
+After finding a place to live, you’ll also need to visit the municipal office in your place of residence within 14 days and file an incoming residence/moving-in notification.

 The working holiday visa will initially be valid for six months, but you can extend for a further six months.
 This should be done within three months prior to the visa’s expiry at any Japanese Immigration Office.